Lewis, Shackelford lead Alabama past No. 25 LSU, 88-82

 Likewise, Shackelford made five 3s after hitting seven and scoring 28 points against Auburn.

-Skylar Mays had 24 points and nine rebounds in his third straight game scoring 20-plus.
-Trendon Watford, who’s from nearby Birmingham, had 18 points despite a cascade of boos from Tide fans every time he touched the ball.
-Smart scored 16 and he and Mays both hit four 3s.
+LSU’s Skylar Mays had 24 points and nine rebounds in his third straight game scoring 20-plus.
+Watford, who’s from nearby Birmingham, had 18 points before fouling out despite a cascade of boos from Tide fans every time he touched the ball.
+Smart scored 16, and he and Mays each hit four 3s.

 Emmitt Williams had 13 points and 10 rebounds.